-When ALL applications materials are received, your file is forwarded to the academic department.
+When ALL applications materials are received by the institution, your file is forwarded to the academic department.
 A committee of faculty will evaluate your application.

 If the institution has a rolling admissions policy, they will act on it right away.
-If they have a fixed application deadline, then you will probably hear sometime in March or April
+If they have a fixed application deadline, you will probably receive a response sometime in March or April.

 This will vary from program to program.
-Your GPA, GRE and/or MAT scores, letters of recommendation, undergraduate course of study, the reputation of our school, as well as your essay, extra curricular activities and work experience will be weighed, but differently by the various institutions and programs.
+Your GPA, GRE scores, letters of recommendation, undergraduate course of study, the reputation of our school, as well as your essay, extra-curricular activities and work experience will be weighed differently by the various institutions and programs.

 Besides celebrating with your family and friends, call and advise the Office of Admissions as soon as possible about your plans to attend the program.
 Follow up with a formal note of acceptance.

-During the “waiting to hear period” of January through March, some students take this time to consider other options in the event that they are not accepted into their programs of choice or choose to defer their admission.
+During the “waiting to hear period” of January through March, take time to consider other options in the event that you are not accepted into your desired programs or you choose to defer admission.

-It is important to be prepared for the possibility of being “rejected”.
-A change in a program’s direction or funding, cut- backs in staffing, or an increase in the number of applicants for a program can all account for your not being accepted.
+It is important to be prepared for the possibility of being rejected.
+A change in a program’s direction or funding, cut-backs in staffing, or an increase in the number of applicants for a program can all account for not being accepted.

-- not meeting the pre-requisites for a program.
+- Did not meet the pre-requisites for a program

-- having poor grades or an inappropriate undergraduate curriculum.
+- Has poor grades or an inappropriate undergraduate curriculum

-- lack of research, extra-curricular or volunteer experience in a related area.
+- Lacks research, extra-curricular or volunteer experience in a related area

-- having letters of recommendation and transcripts arrive after the deadline.
+- Letters of recommendation and transcripts arrived after the deadline

 If your GPA was the factor that prevented you from getting into the program, you may want to consider:

 - Taking a few graduate level courses after you graduate from Drew.
 Excellent grades in these courses will indicate your ability to do graduate level work.